 SECTION 1: Regular membership shall be granted to anyone who has attained their eighteenth (18th) birthday, upon application and payment of the prescribed initiation fee, regular dues, and upon approval by the membership as to good moral character and sportsmanship.

-All applications for membership shall be voted on collectively by the black ball system at the beginning of regular meetings.
-In the event that three (3) black balls are cast, then each applicant shall be voted on individually, and three (3) black balls per applicant shall constitute denial of membership.
+All applications for membership shall be voted on collectively by either the black ball system or by voice ballot at the beginning of regular meetings.
+In the event that three (3) black balls or nay votes are cast, then each applicant shall be voted on individually, and three (3) black balls or nay votes per applicant shall constitute denial of membership.
 The initiation fee shall be refunded in the event an applicant is denied membership.

 Applicant must attend the meeting where they shall be voted on by the general membership unless sponsored by three (3) members of the Board or their application is signed by a member of the membership committee.

-SECTION 2: Any member of Double T Archery Club may apply for a “Family”, membership which will entitle the spouse, and/or children until they attain the age of twenty two (22) years, to use the club facilities.
+SECTION 2: Any member of Double T Archery Club may apply for a “Family”, membership which will entitle thesignifigant other, and/or children until they attain the age of twenty two (22) years, to use the club facilities.
 Such a Family membership will have only one (1) vote, through the paying member.

-(a) Upon reaching the age of twenty two (22) years a child may become a regular member upon payment of regular dues at the immediately following May meeting.
+(a) Upon reaching the age of twenty two (22) years, a child may become a regular member upon payment of regular dues at the immediately following May meeting.
 Neither an application nor a vote of acceptance will be required. (amended 8/2018)

 SECTION 3: The surviving spouse of a Family membership has the right to continue said membership without a break in seniority if he/she meets all club obligations.